Sven O. Høiby: Tabloids

-Sven O. Høiby became something of a controversial figure following his daughter's marriage to the Crown Prince.
+Sven O. Høiby became controversial following his daughter's marriage to the Crown Prince.
 The national tabloids and especially the gossip magazine Se og Hør printed several stories where he gave interviews and was presented in less-than-flattering situations.

 "En helt vanlig dag på jobben" ("Just another day at the office"), a book published by former Se og Hør journalist Håvard Melnæs, who knew Høiby personally, reveals that Høiby was being paid up to 400,000 Norwegian krone a year by the magazine to appear in articles, and for sharing private pictures and information about his daughter's childhood.
 The magazine even purchased a mobile phone for him (he couldn't afford one himself) and paid his phone bills as a bonus for his "services".
+In his book Melnæs reveals that as Høiby had financial problems, he could not afford to say "no" to any suggestions from Se og Hør.
+The magazine and other tabloids have been criticized for taking advantage of a man who seemed to have a less than sound judgment on what kind of articles to participate in.

-During this period he made several outspoken comments, and he announced that he was writing a book about Mette-Marit's young son, Marius, her child from a previous relationship.
+During this period, Høiby made several outspoken comments, and he announced that he was writing a book about Mette-Marit's young son, Marius, her child from a previous relationship.
 The book never materialised, but the relationship between father and daughter had been strained by this, and Høiby giving information about her to the tabloids.
 Høiby further estranged himself from his daughter by marrying Renate Barsgård, a former stripper half his age.
 The couple divorced after three months.
 At their wedding, folk singer Sputnik was best man.

-The magazine and other tabloids have been criticized for taking advantage of a man who seemed to have a less than sound judgment on what kind of articles to participate in.
-In his book Melnæs reveals that as Høiby had financial problems, he could not afford to say "no" to any suggestions from Se og Hør.

-Father and daughter had reportedly reconciled some time before his death and he was, among other events, invited to attend the baptism of his granddaughter, Princess Ingrid Alexandra, in 2004.
+Reportedly, father and daughter had reconciled some time before his death and he was, among other events, invited to attend the baptism of his granddaughter, Princess Ingrid Alexandra, in 2004.

 Death

-On 25 August 2006 Høiby told Se og Hør that he had been diagnosed with lung cancer.
-He died on 21 March 2007, aged 70.
-Høiby is buried at Kristiansand Cemetery together with his parents.
+On 25 August 2006, Høiby told Se og Hør that he had been diagnosed with lung cancer.
+He died on 21 March 2007 at the age of 70.
+Høiby was buried at Kristiansand Cemetery together with his parents.